enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-06-04 Where there is contradiction there is conflict [x] 2024-06-05 Creative energy
 [x] 2024-06-06 The highest form of energy
+[x] 2024-06-07 The act of listening to a fact will free the mind